A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Introduction

 \subsection{Main contribution}

-We summarize our contribution as follows \begin{itemize} \item We develop the wavelet-Plancherel theory for generic wavelet transforms based on square integrable representations, in which the wavelet transform is canonically extended to an isometric isomorphism from the window-signal space to a space of functions on phase space. \item We develop closed form formulas for the pull-back of phase space multiplicative operators for a large class of generic wavelet transforms. \item We show that carrying all calculations in the window-signal space leads to a reduction in computational complexity, $O(N)$ instead of $O(N^2\log(N))$, for phase space projections in the 1D continuous wavelet transform. \item We utilize the fast projection in a coefficient search method, that takes $O(N\log(N))$ operations, instead of the naiv $O(N^2\log(N))$.
+We summarize our contribution as follows. \begin{itemize} \item We develop the wavelet-Plancherel theory for generic wavelet transforms based on square integrable representations, in which the wavelet transform is canonically extended to an isometric isomorphism from the window-signal space to a space of functions on phase space. \item We develop closed form formulas for the pull-back of phase space multiplicative operators for a large class of generic wavelet transforms -- semi-direct product wavelet transforms (SPWT) \cite{MyRef}. \item In the 1D continuous wavelet transform, we show that carrying all computations in the window-signal space leads to fast multiplicative operator computations for a large class of function $F$.
+For polynomial or characteristic functions $F$, we have a reduction in computational complexity -- $O(N)$ instead of $O(N^2)$ of the naive method. \item We utilize the fast implementation of multiplication by characteristic functions in a coefficient search method.
+The method takes $O(N\log(N))$ operations, instead of the naive $O(N^2\log(N))$.
 As an example, this search method is used in a matching pursuit algorithm which we call WP4. \end{itemize}